borntofrappe/game-development/Games/Bouncing Android/README.md

 end
 ```

-Moreover, it allows to have the shape bounce back by setting `dy` equal to a negative value.
+Moreover, the structure allows to have the shape bounce back by setting `dy` equal to a negative value.

 ```lua
 function Android:update(dt)